snl-dakota/dakota-examples/official/deterministic_calibration/field_interpolate/README.md

   `displacements.2.coords` as needed.
 It is specified as a `continuous_state` variable in the Dakota input.
 * $`E0`$ and $`Es`$: the parameters being calibrated, the intercept and slope of the linear Young's modulus model.
-These are `continuous_design' variables in the Dakota input file.
+These are `continuous_design` variables in the Dakota input file.

 When called by Dakota, the driver predicts beam tip displacement for the input